02 State management

 View functions not components

 Although Lustre does have a way to create encapsulated stateful components (something we sorely missed in Elm) it shouldn’t be the default.
-The word “component” is a bit overloaded in the frontend world, so for clarify Lustre considers components as stateful nested Model-View-Update applications and calls stateless functions that return Elements view functions.
+The word “component” is a bit overloaded in the frontend world, so for clarity Lustre considers components as stateful nested Model-View-Update applications and calls stateless functions that return Elements view functions.

 The best Lustre code bases take the lessons learned from similar languages like Elm, Erlang, and Elixir and keep the number of components low and the number of simple view functions much higher.
 If you’re coming from a typical frontend framework the idea of eschewing stateful components might seem quite strange, but there are some tangible benefits to this approach: